Phone: (415) 444-7040

 For an attorney wishing to volunteer as a Civil Settlement Conference Panelist, please complete form CV055/FL055 - Application to Serve as Volunteer Settlement Conference Panelist for Civil & Family Law (Attorneys & MHPs) & Qualification Guidelines.

 For an attorney wishing to volunteer as a Civil Court Appointed Judicial Arbitrator, please complete form CV058 - Application for Judicial Arbitrator.

 Family Law Settlement Conference Panelists.

 For an attorney or mental health professional wishing to volunteer as a Family Law Settlement Conference Panelist, the Court requires that panelists meet certain experience requirements.
-To see these requirements, please review form ADM017a - Guidelines For Custody Settlement Conference Panelist.
-To serve on this panel, please complete form ADM017 - Application to Serve as Family Law Settlement Conference Panelist.
+To review these requirements and complete the application, please click here.

 For more detailed information about the advantages of ADR, please click here.